What does it mean to be Financially Free?

 Now, which side of the fence would you prefer to be on?
 Which one would be more beneficial to you and your family?

 Let’s use this month of April to strategize, save, and begin to change small habits and bigger habits alike.
-Let’s all work towards becoming financially free!
+Let’s all work towards financial freedom!